AxiansITSecurity/Restsh/docs/index.rst

    Advanced/index.rst
    restsh/index.rst

-Restsh is a Bash shell environment to work with REST-API's on the command line.
-It is designed to be used interactively, in scripts or in CI/CD pipelines.
+Restsh is a lightweight Bash-based shell environment for working with REST APIs from the command line.
+It was built for interactive use, for automation in scripts, and for robust execution in CI/CD pipelines.

-It is one of the core components of the `Axians Automation Framework <https://www.axians.de/app/uploads/sites/72/2025/10/Axians-Automation-Framework_web.pdf>`_, which enables the automation of F5 environments using GitLab CI/CD pipelines.
+Restsh is a core component of the `Axians Automation Framework <https://www.axians.de/app/uploads/sites/72/2025/10/Axians-Automation-Framework_web.pdf>`_, enabling automated management of F5 environments via GitLab CI/CD pipelines.

-Restsh is not a standalone shell.
-It sets only some environment variables and defines helper functions to access and parse REST-API's.
-You can combine the power of Bash, Curl, Jq and Mustache to interact with REST-API's.
+Restsh does not replace your shell.
+Instead it exports a small set of environment variables and provides focused helper functions to call and parse REST APIs.
+Combine the power of Bash, curl, jq and Mustache templates to build reliable, repeatable workflows and automation.

 Restsh is published under the :doc:`GPLv3+ license <LICENSE>` in the hope that others will find it useful and make use of it.